DenisMasterHerobrine/DenisMasterHerobrine/README.md

 ## <div align="center">DevOps</div>
 <div align="center">
-  I have worked with GitHub Actions, CI/CD, worken on both Windows Server and UNIX ecosystems and servers to maintain uptime of my projects.
+  I have worked with GitHub Actions, CI/CD, worked on both Windows Server and UNIX ecosystems and servers to maintain uptime of my projects.
 Worked previously as system administrator of many Minecraft servers.
 Basically, did a bunch of tasks related to connecting multiple servers in-between, extending the limits, doing load-balancing and so on.
 </div>
 </td></tr></table>